jcccookie/travex-app/README.md

 ## Overview

 Worked to teach myself fullstack development by creating this web application.
-Used [React](https://reactjs.org/) for client side, [Redux](https://redux.js.org/basics/usage-with-react) to store the global states, and [Node.js](https://nodejs.org/en/) and [Firebase](https://firebase.google.com/) real time database for data persistence.
+Used [React](https://reactjs.org/) for client side, [Redux](https://redux.js.org/basics/usage-with-react) to manage state globally, and [Node.js](https://nodejs.org/en/) and [Firebase](https://firebase.google.com/) real time database for data persistence.

 This project is deployed by [Heroku](https://heroku.com) and you can check the [live website](https://travex-app.herokuapp.com)(👈🏽click).
 Try out guest mode or store your data with your google account.
 Google authentication service powered by firebase makes everything easy when signing up.